‘Keeping Eyes On Prize (Kids!)’ Is Key To Drowning Prevention

 The most important way to keep your kids safe is to keep your eyes on them.
 Rachel Perry, a Coral Gables mother of two, said.
 “If my husband or I start to become distracted by reading material or conversation while watching kids in the pool, one of us will remind the other to ‘keep our eyes on the prize.’
 Nothing we have to do is more important than the safety of the kids,” she said.

-To keep adults focused on who is to watch young swimmers, Miami Children’s Hospital and Safe Kids Worldwide have created a “Water Watcher Card.”
+To keep adults focused on who is to watch young swimmers, Nicklaus Children's Hospital, formerly Miami Children's Hospital, and Safe Kids Worldwide have created a “Water Watcher Card.”
 Adults can pass the large laminated card from one to another during a swim day to ensure that at least one adult at a time is monitoring swimming children.
 To receive a free card, call 305-663-8476.